MythTV/packaging/android/Readme.md

    * For the NDK
      * Get android-ndk-r15c-linux-x86_64.bin and install it in ~/android too.
      * Symlink it as android-ndk -> android-ndk-r15c.
+     * android-ndk-16b currently does not work due to missing headers.
    * if you want to build a release apk, you need to create a key.
    * Copy android-utilities/* to ~/android
       * cp android-utilities/setenv.sh ~/android